-The challenge is on to create collaborative workplaces that inspire engagement.
+The challenge is on to create workplaces like huddle rooms that inspire collaboration and employee engagement.

 How do you deliver a digital workplace where on-site and remote coworkers can easily connect and share ideas?
 Offer plenty of video-enabled huddle spaces for small, impromptu working sessions.
 Need inspiration?
 Follow this roadmap to build huddle rooms that increase employee engagement.

 Start by creating a huddle room success team.
 Include stakeholders who support or will benefit from attracting and retaining top talent through employee engagement.
 Consider the desired huddle room user experience or UX, before you build or upgrade collaboration spaces.

 - It’s essential that the group represents the departments that hold the project’s purse strings too.

 - Consider huddle room build, design, video conferencing systems, support, and software budgets.

 - The team may consist of C-Suite members, end users, human resources managers, workplace strategists, IT staff, and facilities managers.

 Define employee engagement benchmarks and goals

 Next, define what successful engagement looks like by identifying benchmarks and setting goals.
 Example benchmarks include average employee tenure and current conference room utilization and the number of video meetings booked each month.